flannelhead/esp8266-weather-button/README.md

 ## License

-The code is released undex GPLv3.
+The code is released under GPLv3.
 See the LICENSE file for details.